-You can use the links below to go to a map, and locate a site of interest to find out about its water quality.
+You can click on an image and link above to locate a site you're interested in, and find out more about its water quality.

-The Ministry for the Environment (MfE) has introduced new categories to report on the suitability of rivers and lakes for human contact recreation puroses ("swimmabiilty") at national and regional levels.
+The Ministry for the Environment (MfE) has introduced new categories to report on the suitability of rivers and lakes for human contact recreation puroses ("swimmabilty") at national and regional levels.

 You can see a lot more information, including maps showing the Ministry for the Environment's suitability of rivers and lakes for swimming by checking out these links: